darianrd/StatBlog/_posts/2024-12-04-Streamlit.md

 ---
 layout: post
 title: The Only App You’ll Ever Need (For Analyzing Car Crash Data in Utah in 2022)
-description: Introducting a Streamlit app for analyzing the FARS data from my last blog post.
+description: Introducting a Streamlit app I created for analyzing the FARS data from my last blog post.
 ---

 # Introduction